chrisi/maps-agent/README.md

 A small web server that exposes a couple of local Falcon BMS mission/campaign info for the Interactive Maps-app to connect to in order to simplify the mission planning.

-The agent can directly communicate with the Falcon BMS IMCS server need for the Intarctive Maps-app to be running.
+The agent can directly communicate with the Falcon BMS IMCS server without the need for the Intarctive Maps to be running.
 This iis useful, for example, when the Maps-app is not being used, but position data should still be provided to the other members of the IMCS session.

 ## Build